Amal-Alharbi/Systematic_Reviews_Update/README.md

 6. Publication date of the original and updated review

-Paper: Amal Alharbi and Mark Stevenson, 'A Dataset of Systematic Reviews Updates', 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval, SIGIR19, July 21-25, 2019 (Paris, France)
+Paper: Amal Alharbi and Mark Stevenson, 'A Dataset of Systematic Review Updates', 42nd International ACM SIGIR Conference on Research and Development in Information Retrieval, SIGIR19, July 21-25, 2019 (Paris, France)